protocol/nft-website/docs/tutorial/batch-minting.md

 In practice, except for some special cases, we recommend using `storeDirectory` for more reliability and maintainability when uploading bulk NFT files.

-## Smart contracts
+## Batch-minting in smart contracts

-Now that you've learned how to upload the assets, let's explore a few tactics to mint tokens.
+Now that you've learned how to upload bulk assets, let's explore a few tactics to batch-mint NFTs on the Ethereum blockchain.

 ### Using ERC-1155 for batch-minting

-ERC-1155 is a new multi-token standard that can handle fungible-agnostic tokens in a single contract without resorting to ERC-20 for fungible and ERC-721 for non-fungible tokens.
+The best way to go about this if you are starting from scratch is to bite the bullet and learn to build with [ERC-1155 token standard](https://docs.openzeppelin.com/contracts/3.x/erc1155).
+ERC-1155 is a multi-token standard that can handle *fungible-agnostic** tokens in a single contract without resorting to ERC-20 for fungible and ERC-721 for non-fungible tokens.

+> *Note: Fungible-agnostic means the quality to be both fungible (breakable into small units and thus interchangeable) and non-fungible (atomic, non-breakable a.k.a NFTs)

-ERC-1155’s `balanceOf` method differs from ERC20’s and ERC777’s—it has an additional `id` argument [`balanceOf(address account, uint256 id) -> uint256`]().
+ERC-1155’s `balanceOf` method differs from ERC20’s and ERC777’s—it has an additional `id` argument [`balanceOf(address account, uint256 id) -> uint256`](https://docs.openzeppelin.com/contracts/3.x/api/token/erc1155#IERC1155-balanceOf-address-uint256-).
 This `id` is not a conventional “token ID” of an NFT but a type ID.

-Unlike ERC-721, whose [`balanceOf(address account)`]() only counts the amount of a single token type represent by a single contract, ERC-1155 contract can holds many types of tokens, each with its own `id`.
+Unlike ERC-721, whose [`balanceOf(address account)`](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721-balanceOf-address-) only counts the amount of a single token type represent by a single contract, ERC-1155 contract can holds many types of tokens, each with its own `id`.
 Non-fungible tokens are then implemented by simply minting a single one of them (one `id` for one NFT, thus unique).

 ### Batch operators